Skip to Main Content

 Heat Pumps

-A clean, efficient heating and cooling system for your home is about more than just saving money and managing your energy usage; it’s about being comfortable in your own home and enjoying time with your family.
+A clean, efficient heating and cooling system is about more than just saving money and managing your energy usage; it’s about being comfortable.

 What are heat pumps?

 Air-source heat pumps are available in various configurations.
-They can be installed with or without ductwork to heat and cool a single room or your whole home.
+They can be installed with or without ductwork to heat and cool a single room or your whole home or building.
 Heat pumps without ductwork are often referred to as mini-splits.

 The Benefits of Heat Pumps

-There are a number of rebates available to aid in the cost of purchasing and installing a heat pump system in your home to meet your heating and cooling needs going forward.
+There are a number of rebates available to aid in the cost of purchasing and installing a heat pump system to meet your heating and cooling needs going forward.

 Heat pumps are significantly more efficient compared to other forms of electric heating such as baseboard resistance.